 //”It is not all ripe oranges delicious mangoes…” –> read poem

-Deirdre Maultsaid is a writer based in Vancouver, Canada.
+Deirdre Maultsaid (she/her) is a queer writer based in Vancouver, Canada.
 Her writing is rich, and provocative.

 Set on the West Coast of Canada in the 70’s and 80’s, The Ashes of Her Shelter is a lyrical novel, with “home” as a strong motif, about the bond between sisters, told from the unreliable viewpoint of an activist, Christine, who loves with a twisted loyalty her conventional sister Leigh-Anne.
 Christine by accident leads Leigh-Anne into danger and fails to protect her from bad relationships with men.